 “They put all of society’s problems on us.
 They make money from criminalizing us.
 Every time they lock us up, money goes into someone’s pockets.
 That’s why they are making it so hard for things to get better.” – Known Unknown

-It’s been three weeks since I heard the above words and yet I hear them anew every time I drive through downtown Boulder, on what is almost a daily basis.
+It’s been nearly two years since I heard the above words and yet I hear them anew every time I drive through downtown Boulder, on what is almost a daily basis.
 They are paraphrased from a statement made by a man giving remarks at a memorial service for his friend, Benjamin Harvey, who died outside in the severe cold and was found Christmas morning.
 Both Benji and this man are homeless.
 I didn’t know Benji or this man, but I attended the service for several reasons, one of which is that from what I heard about Benji, he seemed like someone I could have learned from.
 Over the years, I have been blessed to learn many things from unsheltered people–some of whom I lived with for short stints.
 In my soul, I know many of them as “Bearers of the Realm”.
 But that is another story.

 WARNING!!! – NOT FOR SENSITIVE EARS